Hardman Philips House

 The Hardman Philips House, also known as Moshannon Hall and Halehurst, is an historic home which is located in Philipsburg, Centre County, Pennsylvania.

 It was added to the National Register of Historic Places in 1978.

 History and architectural features

 This house was originally built as a 2 1/2-story, Georgian-style building with a gable roof.
 The original house was built circa 1813.
 It was later modified to its present form as a 3 1/2-story, seven-bay long dwelling with a gambrel roof.

 The exterior is coated in stucco, and a full-length front and side porch encircles the first story.
 Many of these modifications and additions took place circa 1884.

-It was added to the National Register of Historic Places in 1978.